MikeDigitize/talk-to-me/README.md

 ### Non-supporting browsers

-`TalkToMe` has an `onNoSupport` which when called, and if no support is detected when initialising an instance of the class, will by default show an alert box informing the user that their browser isn't supported but this can be overridden by passing a replacement function to the `onNoSupport` method.
+Instances of `TalkToMe` have an `onNoSupport` method which when called, and if no support is detected when initialising an instance of the class, will by default show an alert box informing the user that their browser isn't supported but this can be overridden by passing a replacement function in to the method.

 ```javascript
 ttm.onNoSupport(function() {